oorischubert/DesmosPopUp/README.md

 ## Features

-- **Menu Bar Icon**: Quickly show/hide the Desmos window from your menu bar.
+- **Menu Bar Icon**: Click the menu bar icon to access a dropdown menu with Scientific, Graphing, and Matrix calculator options, plus Quit.
 - **Configurable Global Hotkey**: Instantly toggle the Desmos window from anywhere (default: Option + D), and change it via Settings.
 - **Floating Window**: The Desmos window stays on top of other windows for easy access.
 - **Switch Calculators**: Use title bar buttons to switch between Scientific, Graphing, and Matrix calculators.